Aylar12/monitoring-stack/README.md

 A simple and static monitoring stack built with Docker Compose using **Grafana Alloy** as a unified agent for both **metrics and logs**.

 This project demonstrates system monitoring, log aggregation, dashboards, and alerting in a clean, reproducible way.
-It is designed for **learning, demos, and DevOps / SRE interview presentations**.
+It is designed for **It is designed for learning and demos DevOps / SRE .**.

 ---